-A score of 75% is required to pass all OSCE examinations in the Didactic Semesters 1-5.
-A score of 80% is required to pass all OSCE examinations in the Didactic Semester 8.
+A score of 70% on each OSCE component and 75% overall is required to pass all OSCE examinations in the Didactic Semesters 1-5.
+A score of 75% on each OSCE component and 80% overall is required to pass all OSCE examinations in the Didactic Semester 8.
 Furthermore, students will be required to pass individual components of the OSCE exam, as stated in the course syllabus.